TABLE OF CONTENTS

 Therefore, while Ward et. al, (2005) touted that nitrate in foods is healthier and beneficial to humans, L’hirondel et al, (2006) believe that the substance is toxic even if ingested via food or drinking water.
 According to Lundberg et. al, (1994), about 25% of nitrates are secreted in the saliva.
 However, according to Bartholomew and Hill, (1984), the majority of the nitrates that the body absorbs are excreted in the urine while a considerable amount is reabsorbed from the kidney as well as the salivary gland.

 Notwithstanding proponent’s studies, Ward et, al. (2005) still theorized that Vitamin C and other dietary antioxidants inhibit nitrate ill-effects in humans, a point of view that was also shared by several studies such as (Bartsch et al 1998; Mirvish et. al 1998; Vermeer et. al. 1999).
-Further, all of these studies contend that one’s risk of cancer increased with the consumption of drinking water contaminated with nitrates of 10 ppm or higher, especially for those whose diet consists mostly of red meat and low levels of vitamin C (De Roos et. al, 2005).
+Further, all of these studies contend that one’s risk of cancer increases with the consumption of drinking water contaminated with nitrates of 10 ppm or higher, especially for those whose diet consists mostly of red meat and low levels of vitamin C (De Roos et. al, 2005).
 Nonetheless, research still denotes that the long-term effects of nitrates and nitrites in the diet can lead to the formation of carcinogens in the human body (Andree et al, 2010; Honikel, 2008).

-Nitrates and Thyroid function issues
+Nitrates and Thyroid Function Issues

-Studies have denoted that the ingestion of nitrate can inhibit the uptake of iodine and thus affects the normal functioning of the thyroid gland (De Groef et al, 2006).
+Studies have denoted that the ingestion of nitrate can inhibit the uptake of iodine and thus affect the normal functioning of the thyroid gland (De Groef et al, 2006).
 Iodine is an essential nutrient that helps to maintain brain and thyroid health.
 The findings of De Groef et. al, (2006) were concurred by several studies including one conducted in the Netherlands on a group of women.
 In this study, there was an increased prevalence of thyroid hypertrophy among women who consume water with high levels of nitrates (Van Maanen et al. 1996).

-Conversely, those who consume water with nitrate levels of less than 50 mg/L were not affected by this condition.
+Conversely, those who consumed water with nitrate levels of less than 50 mg/L were not affected by this condition.
 Surprisingly though, the research shows that women whose diets were prevalent with dietary nitrates had an increased prevalence of hypothyroidism but not hyperthyroidism.

-Nitrates and Birth defects
+Nitrates and Birth Defects

 While high levels of nitrates are said to lead to certain types of cancers, research has shown that pregnant women who consume water that is contaminated with nitrates can experience varying birth defects ranging from fetal deaths to spontaneous abortion and even growth retardation (Ward et al, 2018).
 However, while several studies have found a positive relationship between drinking water with high levels of nitrate and birth defects (Center for Disease Control and Prevention, 1996), other researchers have found no positive association (Aschengrau, 1989).

-Even though these studies have been conducted Twenty (20) years ago and may be discounted by many, most recent research (Fan and Steinberg 1996; Manassaram et al. 200) still suggests that high doses of nitrates do have a toxic effect on reproduction.
+Even though these studies were conducted Twenty (20) years ago and may be discounted by many, most recent research (Fan and Steinberg 1996; Manassaram et al. 200) still suggests that high doses of nitrates do have a toxic effect on reproduction.
 In addition, nitrates have also been found to be mutagenic and as such, possess an even more increased possibility of ill effects on the human body (Luca et al. 1987).

-What is Processed Meat/Foods?
+What is Processed Meat or Foods?

 Processed meats or foods in general, are those which have been modified to extend their shelf life and enhance their taste.
-As such, this alteration of the food changes the way in which it looks and tastes.
+As such, this alteration of the food changes how it looks and tastes.
 Some of the main methods of processing foods include smoking, curing (using nitrates and nitrites) as well as adding salt or some other form of preservatives.
 Processed meats include sausages, salami, ham, corn beef and bacon among others.
 Some meat sauces also fall into this category, as such, you will have to ensure that you read the ingredients list of your food purchases.

 Like so many other food ingredients, nitrates and nitrites have had their share of controversies over the years.
 One minute it is safe and in another it is deadly.
 However, more and more research has been surfacing that has proven the latter.
 As such, this article will attempt to decipher some of these findings in an attempt to assist you in your quest for health and wellness.